A ghostly clawed hand suddenly emerges from a flurry of leaves, grasping for the viewer.

 The webrings that I am a member of (or in the process of joining) are listed below:

-NOTE: If anything on my site (or anyone else's!) ever appears strangely styled or like it has broken formatting then try pressing Ctrl + F5.
+NOTE: If anything on one of my pages (or anyone else's!) ever appears strangely styled or like it has broken formatting then try pressing Ctrl + F5.

-This (hopefully) performs a "hard refresh" and thereby clears false cached data about the site on your browser that may result in an incorrect display of the design.
+This (hopefully) performs a "hard refresh" for the page and thereby clears false cached data about that page on your browser that may result in display errors.

-It can also help when a site has been updated but you still can't see the updates.
+It can also help when a page has been updated but you still can't see the updates.